-How to Develop Successful Learning and Development Strategy in 2023
+9 Rules to Develop a Successful Learning and Development Strategy in 2024

-New year, new resolution, and for L&D leaders, one of the most important responsibilities in that beloved resolution checklist is to build an effective and efficient training program for the employees.
-In order to achieve that, they must first develop a better learning and development strategy that will serve as the foundation for future measurements and reflections.
+In order to build an effective and efficient training program for the employees, you must first develop a better learning and development strategy that will serve as the foundation for future measurements and reflections.
 So, What are the most important factors to consider while developing learning and development strategies?
 What can we do to improve corporate learning and development?
 The answers to these questions can be found by reading the text.
 After that, you’ll be able to learn about some of the useful learning and development strategy frameworks and authentic examples.
 Read on!

 During the pandemic, L&D strategy may be translated into reskilling, upskilling, or skill-building overall to react to the changes quickly.
 Many companies have made a significant shift toward skill-building to adapt to the situation that pushes staff to adjust their work habits immediately, from office-based to remote working.